-The Council conducts reference checks on staff prior to the appointment of the individual, as may be needed.
+The Council conducts reference checks before the appointment of any staff, as may be needed.
 The Executive Director and the Executive Committee of the Board identify the training needs of the staff and the appropriate courses to equip them with the skills to perform their jobs effectively.